akliu/takeoff/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Airports Model, Reservations Model and JSON API (2.5 days)
+### Phase 1: User Authentication (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Users, Airports, and Reservations.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Reservations CRUD (2.5 days)
+### Phase 2: Airport Index and Map (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, Reservation and Airports stores will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Map `Index`, reservation `Index` and reservation `Create/Modify`.
-At the end of Phase 2, reservations can be created, read, edited and destroyed in the browser.
-Reservations should save to the database and be accessible to the front end through ajax calls.
+In phase 2, I will setup the full JSON API for airports and seed my database with airports.
+I will then create the react view logic using the google maps API.
+At the end of this stage, users will be able to airports on the map and click on airport marks to go to the reservation creation page to be created in phase 3.
+I will also begin implementing basic CSS for the map/index page.

 [Details][phase-two]

-### Phase 3: Map (2.5 days)
+### Phase 3:  Reservation creation (1.5 days)

-Phase 3 involves the integration of google maps into the map/index page that users are taken to upon sign in.
-Users will be able to see the nearest airports marked on the map and can click these markers to go to the reservation create/modify page.
-The form will default the origin to the airport the user clicked on.
-Map will need to generate ajax calls to populate the airports store with airports in the map's view.
+In phase 3, I will setup the JSON API for new reservations and implement the react view logic for reservation creation.
+I will seed my database with reservations, and I will also add basic CSS styling to the reservation creation form.
+At the end of this stage, users should be able to navigate to the reservation creation form from the map, and then submit a reservation which is saved to the database.

 [Details][phase-three]

+### Phase 4:  Reservation updating and deletion (2 days)

+In phase 4, I will update the JSON reservation API to add support for modifying and deleting existing reservations.
+I will then update the react views to allow users to view previously created reservations and modify them.
+At the end of this stage, users should be able to view, modify, and delete their reservations and have this saved to the database.

+[Details][phase-four]

+### Phase 5: Jets (3 days)

+In phase 5, I will add a table to keep track of jets and link jets to owners.
+I will create a full JSON API for jets to be utilized by my react views.
+I will add a view for owners to register their jets and update the reservation creation form to allow users to select a jet from available jets at the origin airport.
+I will also add basic CSS styling to the the jet registration page and seed the database with jets.

+[Details][phase-five]

-### Phase 4: Styling and Seeding (2.5 days)
+### Phase 6: Styling and seeding (2 days)

-Phase 4 will focus on polishing my app's styling and database seeding.
-In the previous stages, I will use CSS to make the app layout match my proposed wireframes.
-In this stage, I will add additional CSS to fully polish the site.
-I will also seed the database with additional data to create a better demo experience.
+Phase 6 will focus on polishing my app's styling and seed data.
+I will add additional CSS to fully polish the site and add more seeding to the database to create a strong demo experience.

 ### Bonus Features (TBD)
-- [ ] Add Jets to the JSON API and allow users to select a specific jet
-- [ ] Add sign up form for jet owners to rent their jets
+- [ ] Add features to jets such as prices, ratings, reviews, photos, and comments
 - [ ] Improve pricing system